 We amortize external debt issuance costs using the effective interest rate method or the straight-line method, which approximates the effective interest rate method over the estimated life of the related debt.
 We record debt issuance costs related to notes, net of amortization, on our consolidated balance sheets as an offset to their related debt.
-We record debt issuance costs related to nour consolidated balance sheets with Prepaid expenses and other assets, regardless of whether a balance on the line of credit is outstanding.
+We record debt issuance costs related to revolving lines of credit on our consolidated balance sheets with Prepaid expenses and other assets, regardless of whether a balance on the line of credit is outstanding.
 We record the amortization of all debt issuance costs as interest expense.